 Perfect for the 4th of July weekend!
 You’ll love this fresh berry dessert to make for family and friends.
-Perfect for Easter and wonderful to enjoy all strawberry season long.
+Delicious for Memorial Day weekend and wonderful to enjoy all strawberry season long.
 If you’re short on time, this big on flavor dessert is perfect.
 So easy, quick and absolutely yummy!
 This isn’t your ordinary strawberry shortcake either.
 I’m starting with a store-bought fat-free angel food cake, adding fat-free vanilla pudding, Cool Whip, lots of fresh sliced strawberries, blueberries and drizzling a store bought strawberry glaze.
 So light, fluffy and bursting with flavor!
 Each serving has 120 calories, 0 fat and 3 Weight Watchers SmartPoints.
 Enjoy!

 Prep Time: 15 minutes